Sir Henry Wilson, 1st Baronet: Curragh incident

-Wilson (diary 6, 9 November) met Bonar Law and told him that he did not agree that the percentage of defections in the officer corps would be as high as 40%, the figure suggested by the King's adviser Lord Stamfordham.
-He passed on his wife Cecil's advice that the UVF should take the patriotic high ground by pledging to fight for King and Country in the event of war.
-Cecil, whose family had lost its livelihood in the nineteenth century, may well have felt more strongly about Ireland than Wilson himself.
-Bonar Law immediately attempted to reach Carson on the telephone to relay this suggestion.
-Wilson also advised Bonar Law – at this time the government were attempting to offer Counties Londonderry, Antrim, Armagh and Down an opt-out from Home Rule, the plan being that a refusal would make Carson look intransigent – to ensure that negotiations failed in way which made the Irish Nationalists look intransigent.
+Wilson met Bonar Law and passed on his wife Cecil's advice that the Ulster Volunteer Force (UVF) should take the patriotic high ground by pledging to fight for King and Country in the event of war.
+Bonar Law immediately attempted to reach Edward Carson on the telephone to relay this suggestion.
+Wilson also advised Bonar Law to ensure that negotiations failed in way which made the Irish Nationalists look intransigent.

-He met Macready, Director of Personal Services, who told him (13 Nov) that he was being sent over to Ulster but that the Cabinet would not try to deploy troops.
 On 14 November he dined with Charlie Hunter and Lord Milner, who told him that any officers who resigned over Ulster would be reinstated by the next Conservative Government.
-Wilson also warned Edward Sclater (15 November) that the UVF should not take any action hostile to the Army.
-Wilson found Asquith's Leeds speech – in which the Prime Minister promised to "see this thing through" without an election – "ominous", and on 28 November John du Cane turned up at the War Office "furious" with Asquith and asserting that Ulster would have to be granted Belligerent status like the Confederate States of America.
+Wilson found Asquith's Leeds speech – in which the Prime Minister promised to "see this thing through" without an election – "ominous", and on 28 November John Du Cane turned up at the War Office "furious" with Asquith and asserting that Ulster would have to be granted Belligerent status like the Confederate States of America.